realworldocaml/book/en/prologue.md

 settings.

 If you've learnt some OCaml before, this book may surprise you with some differences from your past experience.
-The Core standard library redefines most of the standard modules to be much more consistent, and so you'll need to adapt older code.
-We believe the Core model is worth learning; it's been successfully used on large, million-line codebases, and removes a big barrier to more widespread OCaml adoption.
+Core redefines most of the standard modules to be much more consistent, and so you'll need to adapt older code.
+We believe the Core model is worth learning; it's been successfully used on large, million-line codebases  and removes a big barrier to more widespread OCaml adoption.
 There will always exist code that uses only the compiler standard library of course, but there are other online resources available to learn that.
 Real World OCaml focuses on the techniques the authors have used in their personal experience to construct scalable, robust computer systems.

 ### The OCaml Platform

-Core is comprehensive and effective standard library, but there's a lot more out there than Core.
+Core is a comprehensive and effective standard library, but there's a lot more out software out there.
 A large community of programmers have been using OCaml since its first release in 1996 and have generated a lot of useful libraries and tools.
 In Real World OCaml, we'll introduce some of these libraries for you to experiment with realistic examples.
 The installation and management of these third-party libraries is made much easier via a package management tool known as OPAM.
 We'll explain more about OPAM as the book unfolds, but it forms the basis of the Platform, which is a set of tools and libraries that, along with the OCaml compiler, let you build realistic applications quickly and effectively.

-Another big improvement over the standard library is the `utop` command-line interface.
+Another big improvement in Core is the `utop` command-line interface.
 This is a modern interactive tool that supports command history, macro expansion, module completion, and other niceties that make it much more pleasant to work with the language.
 We'll be using `utop` throughout the book instead of the normal OCaml toplevel.
 It can, of course, be installed using OPAM, and [xref](#installation) guides you through that process.

 ## About this book